Top 12 popular things to do in Brasov

 We will start with “la crème de la crème”, as the French say.
 Peles Castle is the former summer residence of the first royal couple of Romania (King Carol I and his wife, Queen Elisabeth).
 It is considered to be one of the most beautiful castles in Europe.

 Built in German Neo- Renaissance style with a sumptuous and elegant interior, Peles Castle impresses its visitors from their very first step.
 Enjoy a walk in the royal gardens and visit the interior of the castle (ground floor, with an optional tour of the royal apartments).
+Read more about this exquisite place on our travel blog here.

 It represents the most visited museum in Romania.
 It’s understandable when we tell you that this castle gained its fame most of all after tied to the legend of Dracula.